You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Coloured

 Coloured contact lenses are exactly what you might guess they are - contact lenses that change the colour of your eyes, whether you want to change from grey to brown, or even something more exotic.
-These contact lenses tend to be worn purely for cosmetic reasons, e.g. for a halloween costume, but certain brands can also help to correct vision issues too.
+These contact lenses tend to be worn purely for cosmetic reasons, e.g. Halloween contact lenses, but certain brands can also help to correct vision issues.

-Freshlook One Day coloured contact lenses give users a choice of four different iris colours to choose from: hazel, grey, green or blue - and users particularly praise these contact lenses for their ‘great colour’.
-Alcon have designed the Freshlook coloured dailies to be both comfortable and convenient to wear, and it is possible to purchase them for your vision correction prescription too.
+Freshlook One Day Freshlook One Day coloured contact lenses give users a choice of four different iris colours to choose from: hazel, grey, green or blue - and users particularly praise these contact lenses for their ‘great colour’.
+Alcon has designed the Freshlook coloured dailies to be both comfortable and convenient to wear, and it is possible to purchase them for your vision correction prescription too.

-The Freshlook Colorblends and Colors are a more cost-effective option for those looking for coloured lenses they can wear long-term.
-These monthlies come in two varieties: the ‘Colors’ range gives wearers a choice of six colours, from green to sapphire blue and offer a more dramatic look, while ‘Colorblends’ come in 12 different colours, from brilliant blue through to a golden honey and combine three shades in one lens for a more natural look.
+Freshlook Colorblends / Colors The Freshlook Colorblends and Colors are a more cost-effective option for those looking for coloured lenses they can wear long-term.
+These monthlies come in two varieties: the ‘Colors’ range gives wearers a choice of six colours, from green to sapphire blue and offers a more dramatic look, while ‘Colorblends’ come in 12 different colours, from brilliant blue through to golden honey and combine three shades in one lens for a more natural look.

 How much do contact lenses cost?